Yelfive/md-notes/PHP/Regular Expression.md

 ### Lookahead ones

-Which is placed after a string, it means, find the string that is (not) pended by the sub-pattern.
+Which is placed after a sub-pattern, it means, find the sub-pattern that is (not) appended by this sub-pattern.

 #### 1. `(?=` Positive assertion